 not enough to create a strong economy.
 It is

 are distributed through the population.
+We all participate in generating our nation's wealth.
+Why do so few benefit so disproportionately?
 A truly democratic

 society needs to find ways to manage the economy to benefit the